Baqtiyar/devops-lab/Clouds/AWS/how-to-check-aws-free-tier-expiry.md

 # How to Check Your AWS Free Tier Expiry Date

-When I created my first AWS account, I faced several challenges.
+When I created my first AWS account on July 30 2021, I faced several challenges.
 One of the biggest questions I had was:
 “When does my AWS Free Tier end?”

 I wanted to be careful with my usage to avoid unexpected charges, but I couldn't find the expiry date easily.